TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

   cross-validation (CV) is that if we average the results over the different possible held-out test-sets, the final result will be more stable and therefore a more reliable (less noisy) estimate of model performance.
-The data can be split into fifths in a way in which each observation appears exactly once in a test set, and other ways in which individual observations can appear in more than one test set.
 In the first case, the observation order is randomized and the first fifth used for test-set and the rest for training-set.
 In the next iteration, the second fifth of observations are reserved for the test-set, and in the fifth iteration, the last fifth of observations are used for testing.
 However, this procedure depends on the original randomization order.
-By repeating the entire process several times, randomizing observation order at the start of each repetition, we can get a much larger assortment of test-sets containing 20% of the observations:
+By repeating the entire process several times, randomizing observation order at the start of each repetition, we can get a much larger assortment of test-sets containing 20% of the observations, further stabilizing our final performance estimate:

 ```
 rm(list=ls())